 Milestones in New Church of Montgomery History

-1808 Adam Hurdus holds meetings in his home on Front Street, between Vine and Race Streets.
+1808 Adam Hurdus holds meetings in his home on the south side of Front Street, between Vine and Race Streets.
 Mr. Hurdus builds a parlor organ, the first organ built in Cincinnati, to enhance the services.

 1819 The first church building is erected on the north side of Centre Street (later Longworth) Street, between Race and Elm.
 It is a plain frame structure, painted white, and seating 350 persons.